Hugo Gallet

-Hugo Gallet (born 20 June 1997) is a French professional ice hockey defenceman.
-He currently plays for IPK of the Finnish Mestis.
+Hugo Gallet (born 20 June 1997) is a French professional ice hockey player who is a defenceman for KalPa of the Liiga.

 Gallet previously played in the Ligue Magnus for Boxers de Bordeaux before joining IPK on June 14, 2019.
 He is also a member of the French national team and represented France at the 2018 and 2019 IIHF World Championship.